 As long as you are familiar with English, you should be golden in most of Canada.
 However, it would be good if you familiarize yourself with certain French words and phrases if your self-drive road trip cuts through Quebec.

 Thankfully, most of the residents of Quebec are bilingual, so communication shouldn’t be a problem, but you’ll run into difficulties while reading traffic signs – since most of them are in French.
 This is why, above all else, you should try to familiarize yourself with the most frequent French words and phrases used in traffic.

-In order to cover greater distances and stay away from civilization as long as possible, stock up on healthy snacks and nutritious food that will last you throughout the week.
+In order to cover greater distances and not have to stop frequently, stock up on healthy snacks and nutritious food that will last you throughout the trip.
 This means you’ll probably have to sacrifice the types of foods that cannot sit in storage for longer than 48 hours, but it’s well worth it.

 Above all else, driving through Canada is a relaxing, almost meditative experience.
 The air quality of the northern territories is indisputable, and you are bound to return from this field trip with a boosted immunity and revitalized spirit.